timoconnellaus/sense-nlp/README.md

 This extension is in early stages of development.
 Happy for anyone to contribute! :)

 Love Qlik Sense.
 New to javascript.

+See wiki on github for a todo list.